Helping-Hand-LLC/staft/README.md

     - worker is not in this organization
     - event does not exist
     - worker is not a participant of this event
+    - database connection errors
+    - no events found for this organization

 - `POST /organizations/:org_id/events`